JamesIV4/Batocera-TATE-Controls-Remap-Generator/README.md

 A web tool for installing automatic clockwise RetroArch control remaps for vertical arcade games on Batocera/KNULLI devices.

-The web tool can generate remap files ahead of time for your current TATE games, and it also installs a boot script that creates remaps on-device for any newly added TATE games.
+The tool can optionally generate remap files ahead of time for your current TATE games, and it also installs a boot script that creates remaps on-device for any newly added TATE games.

 The app is intentionally plain: